Common Signs of Betrayal Trauma: Why You Feel Disoriented

 - A persistent sense of internal instability

-When symptoms continue, it does not mean you are incapable of healing.
-It means your nervous system needs structure, clarity, and consistent rebuilding steps.
+When the signs continue, it does not mean you are incapable of healing.
+It may mean you need more structure, clarity, and consistent rebuilding steps.

 What Healing From Betrayal Trauma Looks Like